mryndzionek/composable-sdr/README.md

 This repo will stay fairly low-level.
 The applications built using provided processing blocks should be lean and mean, so that it's possible to deploy them on even not-so-powerful, embedded, headless systems.
-All the UI interaction stuff can be done via sockets.
+All the UI interaction stuff can be always done via sockets and this is probably one of the best designs for such things.

+As of today there is only one fairly minimalistic application implemented, but I think the approach already shows its benefits.
+Writing an application with just one set of functionalities offered by `soapy_sdr`, in an imperative language, would be an accomplishment in itself.
+More details below.

 ## Dependencies